William Blake: Return to London

 In later life Blake began to sell a great number of his works, particularly his Bible illustrations, to Thomas Butts, a patron who saw Blake more as a friend than a man whose work held artistic merit; this was typical of the opinions held of Blake throughout his life.

-William Blake's image of the Minotaur to illustrate Inferno, Canto XII, 12–28, The Minotaur XII.
+Blake's image of the Minotaur to illustrate Inferno, Canto XII, 12–28, The Minotaur XII.

-The commission for Dante's Divine Comedy came to Blake in 1826 through Linnell, with the aim of producing a series of engravings.
+The commission for Dante Alighieri's Divine Comedy came to Blake in 1826 through Linnell, with the aim of producing a series of engravings.
 Blake's death in 1827 cut short the enterprise, and only a handful of watercolours were completed, with only seven of the engravings arriving at proof form.
 Even so, they have earned praise:

 [T]he Dante watercolours are among Blake's richest achievements, engaging fully with the problem of illustrating a poem of this complexity.
 The mastery of watercolour has reached an even higher level than before, and is used to extraordinary effect in differentiating the atmosphere of the three states of being in the poem.

 Blake's The Lovers' Whirlwind illustrates Hell in Canto V of Dante's Inferno.

 Blake's illustrations of the poem are not merely accompanying works, but rather seem to critically revise, or furnish commentary on, certain spiritual or moral aspects of the text.

 Because the project was never completed, Blake's intent may be obscured.
 Some indicators bolster the impression that Blake's illustrations in their totality would take issue with the text they accompany: in the margin of Homer Bearing the Sword and His Companions, Blake notes, "Every thing in Dantes Comedia shews That for Tyrannical Purposes he has made This World the Foundation of All & the Goddess Nature & not the Holy Ghost."
 Blake seems to dissent from Dante's admiration of the poetic works of ancient Greece, and from the apparent glee with which Dante allots punishments in Hell (as evidenced by the grim humour of the cantos).

 At the same time, Blake shared Dante's distrust of materialism and the corruptive nature of power, and clearly relished the opportunity to represent the atmosphere and imagery of Dante's work pictorially.
 Even as he seemed to be near death, Blake's central preoccupation was his feverish work on the illustrations to Dante's Inferno; he is said to have spent one of the last shillings he possessed on a pencil to continue sketching.